Skip to main content

 def rotate():

-fresh = admin.api_keys.create(
+fresh = client.api_keys.create(body={

-print("NEW KEY:", fresh.secret) # Store in secret manager NOW.
+print("NEW KEY:", fresh["secret"]) # Store in secret manager NOW.

 # Wait until new key is deployed and verified, THEN: